fmadore/IWAC-topic-modelling/README.md

 The frontend of the application is organized into several key Svelte components:

+- **DatasetPicker.svelte**: A streamlined dropdown component for switching between different organizational datasets.
 - **TopicVisualization.svelte**: Combines various visualization components including tooltips, dynamic graphs, and control panels.
 It serves as the main entry point for managing data flow and user interactions.
 - **VisualizationGraph.svelte**: Renders an interactive SVG-based graph using D3.js's force simulation.
-It leverages the **GraphController** (located in `src/lib/controllers/graphController`) to manage zooming, panning, and the dynamic updating of links in response to changes in the data.
+It leverages the **GraphController** to manage zooming, panning, dragging, and the dynamic updating of links in response to changes in the data.
 - **Tooltip.svelte**: Displays context-sensitive details for topics and documents when users hover over nodes.
 - **VisualizationControls.svelte**: Provides interactive controls, including a threshold slider for filtering connections and buttons for zoom operations.